obonaventure/cnp3/book/glossary.rst

    ISN
 	The Initial Sequence Number of a TCP connection is the sequence number chosen by the client ( resp. server) that is placed in the `SYN` (resp. `SYN+ACK`) segment during the establishment of the TCP connection.

+   spoofed packet
+   	A packet is said to be spoofed when the sender of the packet has used as source address a different address than its own.

    SYN cookie
         The SYN cookies is a technique used to compute the ISN_